 A new baby.
-A new chapter.
-A new change.
+New chapter.
+Massive change.
 The happiest days of your life… right?
 Not everyone feels that way.

-You often hear about the joys of parenthood.
-You get shown pictures of cute babies to convince you of the same.
-You get thrown the small caveat of sleepless nights, but you’re told it’s all worth it.
+You often hear about the joys of parenthood, get shown pictures of cute babies to convince you of the same.
+You’re thrown the small caveat of sleepless nights, but you’re told it’s all worth it.
 Yet, there are days when many new mums don’t feel that way.

 You may start to experience feelings such as: